 Ultimately, compensation is set not as a function of the amount of labour required nor the value created, although these can be intermediary factors.
 Wages are set as a function of demand and supply, but with a sprinkling of negotiation.

 Demand comes from how much businesses need a worker.
 Essential professions obviously have high demand.
 Look at France, when refuse workers went on strike.
 Rubbish piled up as society realised how much dependence lay on these workers.
-The value that others place on what you offer is the value of the demand for your labour.

 Supply comes from the number of individuals who can replace a worker.
 A company will only pay the lower what they perceive is required to keep a worker in the job, or to replace that worker.
-Because of this, any occupation with low barriers to entry will have low wages, even if they provide outsized value.

 Asset specificity